datafolklabs/cement/doc/source/dev/configuration.rst

 interface.
 The documentation below only references usage based on the interface and not the full capabilities of the implementation.

-The following config handlers are included and maintained with Cement, though may need to be installed via an external extension:
+The following config handlers are included and maintained with Cement:

-    * :ref:`ConfigParserConfigHandler <cement.ext.ext_configparser>` (default)
+    * :ref:`ConfigParserConfigHandler <cement.lib.ext_configparser>` (default)

 Please reference the :ref:`IConfig <cement.core.config>` interface